btlaton/atlas-checkin/checkin_staging/docs/features/apple_wallet_pass.md

 - Public download endpoint: `GET /member/pass.apple?token=<qr_token>` (feature-flagged).
 - `POST /api/pass/apple` currently returns informative errors for API clients until extended.
 - Keep staging/prod disabled until manual QA with real devices is complete.
+- Geolocation nudges rely on the `locations` block (lat/lon + `maxDistance` + `relevantText`). iOS ultimately decides when to surface the pass; members must allow Wallet notifications/location and be within ~200 m.

+### Local validation

+- With the feature flag and certificates configured locally, download `/member/pass.apple?token=…` to grab a signed `.pkpass`, then AirDrop it (or drag into the iOS Simulator) for rapid styling checks.
+- Validate with Apple’s PassKit utilities or the Pass Type ID certificate assistant if you need deeper inspection logs.

 ### Encoding certificates for env vars